dcoy/Learning-Python/dataStructures/README.md

 #### Tuple

 Tuples are used to hold together multiple objects.
 Tuples are similar to lists, but not as extensive as lists are.
 Tuples are *immutable*, meaning they cannot be modified.
-Tuples are defined by specifying items separated by commas within an option pair of parentheses.
+Tuples are defined by specifying items separated by commas within an option pair of parentheses, `()`.
+Run `help(tuple)` to display all properties of the tuple data type.

+#### Dictionary